SebasIvan26/Python-DEV/Beta Project - Velocity/Base-Lab/README.md

 >
 >  # Cash Finder:
 > ```sh
-> beta (not yet written)  ##Implementation of Cash Finder (As of now, implementation remains a challenge due to all emails being encrypted consequently impeding direct access to outlook emails via code however I will explore other methods to circumvent this momentary limitation.)
+> beta (not yet written)  ##Implementation of Cash Finder
 >
 > ```
+>(As of now, implementation remains a challenge due to all emails being encrypted consequently impeding direct access to outlook emails via code however other methods will be explored to circumvent this momentary limitation.)

-> This implementation should be able to analyze any Unreconciled Cash Items obtained from WKDAY and instantly identify and locate it's support(Email body, Email attachment, Wire request folder, etc)
+> Function: This implementation should be able to analyze any Unreconciled Cash Items obtained from WKDAY and instantly identify and locate it's support(Email body, Email attachment, Wire request folder, etc)

 # RUN FILE:
 main.py